|

 and Canada.
 A new poetry collection Tho Quynh and a CD titled Quynh Huong

 that presents the songs of ten distinguished songwriters are in preparation.
-Words by N. Saomai (Click title) N. Saomai, born on 19 February 1940, started his writing in the early
+Words by N. Saomai (Click title) N. Saomai,

 sixties, contributed to newspapers as a freelance writer based in Saigon, and